CCGSRobotics/Sensory-Abilities-2018/Audio-Code/Speaker Demo Stuff/Readme.md

 At this point, your microphone is ready to go!

 **How to start the Pyaudio Server**
-1. On the server side of the potential connection, run the code that is named "audioServer.py".
+1. On the server side of the potential connection (i.e: The side which will receive the audio from the client), run the code that is named "audioServer.py".
 The code should not output anything.
 	- If the code complains about anything to do with ALSA, please ignore them.
 	- As long as the code has not crashed, then everything is working correctly.
-2. On the client side of the potential connection, run the code that is named "audioClient.py".
+2. On the client side of the potential connection (i.e: The side which will send direct audio input to the server), run the code that is named "audioClient.py".
 The code should not output anything.
 	- Please input the IP address of the server when asked.
 	- If the code complains about anything to do with ALSA, please ignore them.
 	- As long as the code has not crashed, then everything is working correctly.